It’s very cold in Delhi at the moment…

 So… the above picture is a little exercise in visualization.
 It’s my private beach in Tolagnaro, Madagascar.
 It actually wasn’t completely private, but it seemed that way when I took this picture on the hike there.

-Tags: beach, environment, ft dauphin, madagascar, photography, shenanigans, travel
+Tags: beach, environment, ft dauphin, madagascar, photography, shenanigans

 A year-in-review